On complexity of restricted fragments of Decision DNNF: Preliminaries

 \begin{lemma} There is a constant $c$ such that for each sufficiently large $k$ there is an infinite class ${\bf G}_k$ of graphs such that for each $G \in {\bf G}_k$, $tw(G) \leq k$ and $lsimw(G) \geq c\log(|V(G)|) \cdot k$. \end{lemma}

 \begin{proof} It is known \cite{RazgonAlgo} that the statement as in the lemma holds if $lsimw(G)$ is replaced by $pw(G)$ and, moreover, the considered class of graphs has max-degree $5$.
-Next, it is known \cite{obddtcompsys} that the $pw(G)$ and $lmmw(G)$are linearly related.
+Next, it is known \cite{obddtcompsys} that the $pw(G)$ and $lmmw(G)$ are linearly related.
 This means that the lemma is true if $lsimw(G)$ is replaced by $lmmw(G)$.
-Finally, for any matching $M$,there is an induced subset $M'$ of size at least $|M|/(2d+1)$ where $d$ is the max-degree of $G$.
+Finally, for any matching $M$, there is an induced subset $M'$ of size at least $|M|/(2d+1)$ where $d$ is the max-degree of $G$.
 Indeed, greedily choose edges $e \in M$ into $M'$ by removing the edges of $M$ connecting $N(e)$ (at most $2d$ edges are removed per chosen edge).
 Since $d=5$ for the considered class, $lsimw(G) \geq lmmw(G)/11$. \end{proof}

-For a \textsc{cnf} $\varphi$, we use two graphs, both regard $\varphi$ as a hypergraph over $\var(\varphi)$ ignoring the literals.
+For a \textsc{cnf} $\varphi$, we use two graphs, both regard $\varphi$ as a hypergraph over $\var(\varphi)$ ignoring the literals with clauses corresponding to hyperedges.
 The \emph{primal} graph of $\varphi$ has $\var(\varphi)$ as the set of vertices and the two vertices are adjacent if they occur in the same clause.
 The \emph{incidence} graph of $\varphi$ has $\var(\varphi)$ and the clauses as its vertices.
 A variable $x$ is adjacent to a clause $C$ if and only if $x$ occurs in $C$.
-We denote by $ptw(\varphi)$ and $itv(\varphi)$ the trewidth of the primal and incidence graphs of $\varphi$ respectively. \begin{proposition} $itw(\varphi) \leq ptw(\varphi)$ \cite{satparam} \end{proposition}
+We denote by $ptw(\varphi)$ and $itw(\varphi)$ the trewidth of the primal and incidence graphs of $\varphi$ respectively. \begin{proposition} $itw(\varphi) \leq ptw(\varphi)$ \cite{satparam} \end{proposition}